mhrivnak/podset-operator/tut.md

 [here](https://book.kubebuilder.io/reference/markers.html).

-Let's go ahead and the Status fields that we will eventually use.
+Let's go ahead and add the Status fields that we will eventually use.

 ```
 // PodSetStatus defines the observed state of PodSet